 Adam Velisek, Sculptor

 Dog Torsos is a series of ceramic sculptures.
-The material, ceramics, is one of the oldest, and the dog shapes were inspired by Ancient Greek vessels.
+The material, ceramics, is one of the oldest materials used in art, and the dog shapes were inspired by Ancient Greek vessels.
 They look delicate, but they are very strong.
-They have been created by slipcasting - a method in which liquid clay is poured into plaster molds and fired in an industrial kiln.
-The industrial fabrication creates a link to mass production: the dogs could be made in an unlimited amount of copies, but they are not!
-Adam puts emphasis on making each dog unique - the way it should be with any consumer goods.
+They have been created by slipcasting - a method in which liquid clay is poured into a plaster mold and fired in an industrial kiln.
+The industrial fabrication creates a link to mass production: the dogs could be made in an unlimited amount of copies, but they are not.
+Adam puts emphasis on making each dog unique - the way it should be with all consumer goods.
 To distinct one dog from another, Adam leaves in lines from the casting, which are unique to each dog.
 The Dog Torsos come in four colours: russet, red, ochroid and anthracite, and in two paw positions.

 Dog Torso (series), 2013, ceramics, 15 x 16 x 40 cm approx., each

-Another example of Adam's work is a concrete bas-relief called Cyclists, which was his final project at the Academy of Fine Arts in Prague.
-In Cyclists , Adam was inspired by Assyrian reliefs of hunting scenes.
-Cyclists depict a brisk cycle - an ultra-modern scene in which hunam legs 'are moving' gracefully with dynamics and rhythm.
-The legs are epicene to express universality and suitability of the sport for everyone.
-Adam avoided excessive geometry by leaving the relief’s edges raw, while he burnished and waxed the surface to create smooth finish.
+Another example of Adam's work is a concrete bas-relief, Cyclists, which was his final project at the Academy of Fine Arts in Prague.
+In Cyclists , Adam drew inspiration from Assyrian reliefs of hunting scenes.
+Cyclists depict a sport scene, which is a modern activity.
+The art form of the relief, however has roots two and a half millenia back in history in the ancient Assyrian empire.
 The four panels of Cyclists can be presented together or as individual pieces.

 Cyclists, 2011 - four panels, concrete, 153 x 41 cm each panel

-Last year Adam received an MA in Sculpture at the University of Fine Arts in Prague, and has been working ardently since.
+Last year Adam received an MA in Sculpture at the University of Fine Arts in Prague, and has been working hard since.
 We can look forward to his new sculptures, inspired by his favorite animals: the dogs.